 PART B: MEDICAL STATUS

-(1) Covered Servicemember’s medical condition is classified as (Check One of the Appropriate Boxes):
+(1) The current Servicemember’s medical condition is classified as (Check One of the Appropriate Boxes):

 (VSI) Very Seriously Ill/Injured – Illness/Injury is of such a severity that life is imminently endangered.
 Family members are requested at bedside immediately.
 (Please note this is an internal DOD casualty assistance designation used by DOD healthcare providers.)